 You will have to consider costs other than tuition fees; living costs will be higher in cities such as Oslo and Bergen, and lower in rural areas of the country.

-Students attending a university in the UK can take part in the European Union's (EU) flagship educational exchange programme, Erasmus .
-This scheme offers work placements, study opportunities and language assistantships, which last from three months to one academic year in EU countries.
+Students attending a university in the UK can take part in the European Union's (EU) education, training and youth support programme Erasmus+ .
+The scheme replaces its predecessor 'Erasmus' and offers study, training, work experience and voluntary placements to millions of young people, students and adults.
+Opportunities last from three months to one academic year.